mammad2c/click-the-fox-game/src/client/hooks/use-form/README.md

 We use this hook to manage a form.

 # Arguments
+`formConfig` object that has these keys:
 - `values`: The values of the form.
 It should be an object.
+It is required
 - `validations`: For each value that exists inside the `values` object, you can define the validation.
 Validation should be an array of functions.
 There are some `validations` already defined inside the `validations.ts`.
 You can write your own validation.
 Also validations could be anywhere else.
 - `onSubmit`: The callback to be called when the form is submitted.
 This function will not be called when the form is not valid.